Epicodus-Curriculum/intro-full-stack/3a_remote_expectations_wk1_wednesday_old.md

 Once again, times are approximate.

-**8:00 – 8:30 pm: Cohort Scrum with your Instructor**
+**6:00 – 6:30 pm: Cohort Scrum with your Instructor**

 We'll start class with a Cohort Scrum meeting, with your instructor and your cohort.
 This is the usual Scrum that you'll take part in every class session for the rest of the program, and we'll meet using the same Google Meet link.

 **Cohort Scrum** is a time for your instructor(s) to make announcements, cover certain topics from the curriculum, and for you to ask questions.
 These Scrums can vary in length depending on what needs to be discussed.
 If you are having any problems accessing the meeting, reach out to an instructor.

-**After this week, Cohort Scrums on weekdays will start at 8:15 pm and will be a shorter length — about 15 to 20 minutes.** We have a limited amount of time during weekday classes so we'll keep meetings short to have more time for hands-on coding.
+**After today, Cohort Scrums on weekdays will start at 6:15 pm and will be a shorter length — about 15 to 20 minutes.** We have a limited amount of time during weekday classes so we'll keep meetings short to have more time for hands-on coding.

-**8:30 am: Join Dev Team**
+**6:30 pm: Join Dev Team**

 After Cohort Scrum, you'll join your dev team.
 You'll have the same dev team for the entire course section.
 If you are having any issues with members of your dev team, please reach out to an instructor.

-**After this week, you will start every class session with your Dev Team Scrum meeting.
-On weekdays, Dev Team Scrum starts at 8:00 am.**
+**After today, you will start every class session with your Dev Team Scrum meeting.
+On Sundays, Dev Team Scrum starts at 9:00 am, and on weekdays, Dev Team Scrum starts at 6:00 pm.**

-**8:30 – 8:55 am: Dev Team Scrum**
+**6:30 – 6:55 pm: Dev Team Scrum**

 Except on the very first week of class, you'll start everyday with a meeting with your dev team.
 We call this meeting "Dev Team Scrum".